 Given the nature of its core business, the Group does not deem modern slavery and human trafficking as high risk.
 However, the Group engages in activities aimed at tackling modern slavery and human trafficking and places a priority on raising awareness amongst its largest cohort of students, as part of positive citizenship, and those employer partners who support the Group's students.
-In addition, the

-Group pays regard to its own staffing and supply chain and policies have been revised to incorporate expectations associated with tackling modern slavery and human trafficking.
+This is particularly relevant to our Apprenticeship provision, with checks carried out on contracts of employment as part of the induction process, ensuring salaries meet minimum wage legislation, as well as hours worked.
+In addition, the Group pays regard to its own staffing and supply chain and policies have been revised to incorporate expectations associated with tackling modern slavery and human trafficking.